ualberta-rcg/python-intro/_episodes/09-data-frames.md

 of the table, proper handling of missing values, and relational-databases operations between DataFrames.

-If you are don't have the data files already (e.g., using Google Colab), we will want to download them from the internet.
+If you don't have the data files already (e.g., using Google Colab), you will want to download them.

 ~~~
 # Same download function as last time